wapm-packages/rust-wasi-example/README.md

 cd rust-wasi-example
 ```

-Ensure you have an up to date version of Rust nightly and run:
+Ensure you have an up to date version of Rust and run:

 ```shell
 rustup target add wasm32-wasi